MeebitsDAO/meebits-blender-utils/README.md

 Second, import the add-ons (ie. hair or head accessories) and join their meshes to the main part.
 In addition, we'll look for a bone called HeadBone and only for this bone recalculate how moving the bone affects the Meebit as a whole.
 This ensure the arm bones will not affect the add-ons.

+The filename of the add-ons follow a special syntax.
+If the main part has filename 'meebit_19666_t_solid.vox', the add-ons must be named 'meebit_19666_t_solid_addon*.vox' (where the star is wildcard for example _hair).

 ## Questions and Concerns
 Report issues in Github or raise them in the MeebitsDAO discord.